rpede/MobileProgramming24/_working_with_data/weather2.md

 # Introduction

-[Open-Meteo](https://open-meteo.com/en/docs/) got a many different variables we can query.
+[Open-Meteo](https://open-meteo.com/en/docs/) got many different variables we can query.
-Here variable means a measurement or prediction that changes over time.

 It would be nice if we could plot the data in a chart.

+*Here variable means a measurement or prediction that changes over time.*

 # Packages